lxsbch/neuroCNVscore/README.md

 # neuroCNVscore
-The neuroCNVscore was developed to quantitatively prioritize the deleterious, functional and pathogenic CNVs in neurodevelopmental diseases on a genome wide basis.
+The neuroCNVscore is developed to quantitatively prioritize the deleterious, functional and pathogenic CNVs in neurodevelopmental diseases at a genome wide basis.
 The core algorithm of neuroCNVscore is XGBoost.
 NeuroCNVscore outperformed a state-of-art tool in independent datasets.
 If you find neuroCNVscore useful in your work, please consider citing the neuroCNVscore paper (coming soon)

 # Quick start
-You need both CNV data and feature matrix to run the neuroCNVscore.
+Both CNV data and feature matrix are needed to run the neuroCNVscore.

 ## CNV data
 Input file format (a tab-delimited file): <br><br>